Updated: February 18, 2026

 Elote Cafe has earned national recognition for its modern Mexican and Southwestern cuisine inspired by the markets of Mexico and Chef Jeff Smedstad’s extensive travels through Oaxaca and Veracruz.
 The restaurant’s signature elote—fire-roasted corn with spicy mayo, lime, and cotija cheese—is a must-try dish.
 Reservations are essential as this award-winning restaurant fills up quickly.

-For casual dining with spectacular views, Open Range Grill and Tavern and The Hudson offer American and Southwestern-inspired dishes in relaxed atmospheres perfect for post-hike meals.
+For casual dining with spectacular views, I recommend Open Range Grill and Tavern or The Hudson for American and Southwestern-inspired dishes in relaxed atmospheres perfect for post-hike meals.
 SaltRock Southwest Kitchen at the Amara Resort & Spa serves creative Southwestern cuisine including smoked brisket tacos and grilled salmon made with fresh local ingredients.

 Budget-friendly options abound as well.
 Coffee Pot Restaurant serves hearty breakfast and brunch, while Momo’s Kitchen Food Truck offers authentic Korean bibimbap and bulgogi that locals and visitors alike rave about.
 For sweet treats, Sabrina’s Gourmet Ice Cream in downtown Sedona provides the perfect refreshment after a hot day on the trails.